darrenmeehan/BuddyPress-Like/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.4 =
+-

+= 0.3 =
+- Improved privacy when liking in groups
+- Improved usage of text strings in move to help translation
+- Moved bp_like_remove_favourites() from scripts.php to settings.php
+- Implemented Like button is different templates
+- Changed Option: Post to activity stream default setting is now off
+- No longer posting update when someone likes a comment
+- Now enqeueing scripts through recommended wp_enqueue_scripts
+- Removed jQuery UI as themes should include this if needed
+- Add <span></span> around like count - similar to comment count in BuddyPress
+- Added <small></small> around display of who likes updates
+- Fixes applied to AJAX
+- Tested with WordPress 4.4 and BuddyPress 2.4

+= 0.2.2 =
+- Fixed output for when three people like an activity
+- removed inline comment at top of bplike.js
+- added term variables to array bplikeTerms.
+Thanks to vasikgreif (https://wordpress.org/support/profile/vasikgreif)

+= 0.2.1 =
+* Added changelog.txt
+* Added LICENCE.txt
+* Added check for BuddyPress 1.5 to bplike_init() in  bp-like-loader.php
+* moved admin.php to /admin folder
+* renamed bp-like.dev.js to bp-like.js
+* implemented bp_get_activity_type() in button-functions.php
+* tidied up scripts.php.
+Thanks to vasikgreif (https://wordpress.org/support/profile/vasikgreif)

+= 0.2.0 =
+* Added jQuery UI again.

+= 0.1.9 =
+* Renamed bp-like.dev.js to bp-like.js
+* Fixed parameters for wp_register_script().
+Thanks to https://profiles.wordpress.org/ryanhellyer
+* Fixed PHP notice when a comment is liked.
+Thanks to https://profiles.wordpress.org/jasonthoele

+= 0.1.8 =
+* Various fixes, thanks to BronsonQuick (https://github.com/BronsonQuick)

 = 0.1.7 =
 * No longer posts to activity feed when user likes post in a group.